Bentley Systems: Acquisitions

-In April 2002, Bentley filed for an initial public offering, but it was withdrawn before taking effect.

-In November 2016, German-based Siemens announced it would pay about $76 million for a minority stake in Bentley, as well as invest in developing joint software with it.

-In September 2020, Bentley Systems sets terms of its IPO valuing the company at about $4.96 billion.
-The company would offer 10.75 million shares priced between $17 and $19 per share.
+In 2019, Bentley acquired SignCAD Systems, Keynetix, and Citilabs, Inc. & Orbit GeoSpatial Technologies.
+In 2020, Bentley acquired UK based consultancy Professional Construction Strategies Group (PCSG), and SRO Solutions.
+In 2021, Bentley acquired Ontracks Consulting, INRO Software, SPIDA Software, and Seequent Holdings Limited, and in 2022 acquisitions included Power Line Systems, ADINA R&D, Inc., and Eagle.io.
+In 2023, Bentley acquired Salt Lake City, Utah-based Blyncsy, a provider of breakthrough artificial intelligence services for departments of transportation to support operations and maintenance activities.
+In September 2024, Bentley announced the acquisition of Cesium GS, Inc., a provider of 3D geospatial software applications and platforms.

 Bentley Institute Press

 Bentley Systems also is a publisher of textbooks and professional references for the architectural, engineering, and construction (AEC), operations, geospatial, and educational communities, under the name Bentley Institute Press.

 Bentley Infrastructure 500

 Since 2010, Bentley annually published a ranking of the top owners of infrastructure from both the public and private sectors.